zkproofport/.github/profile/README.md

 - **Client-side proving**: Proofs are generated on user's device (browser or mobile), never on a server
 - **Circuit-agnostic infrastructure**: The portal, relay, and SDK work with any Noir circuit
-- **Nullifier-based sybil resistance**: Each proof generates a scoped nullifier registered on-chain
+- **Nullifier-based sybil resistance**: Each proof generates a scoped nullifier for duplicate detection
 - **Dual verification**: Off-chain (`@aztec/bb.js`) and on-chain (Verifier contracts)

 ## SDK Integration